-The B&E Tasmanian Running Festival will be held on Sunday, 18 June 2017.
+The Tasmanian Running Festival will next be staged on 13th December 2020.

-The B&E Launceston Ten is AIMS certified accurate and is precisely 10km.
+The Launceston 10k is AIMS certified accurate and is precisely 10km.
 The event is also run under IAAF rules.
-The Running Edge 5km distance is only approximately 5km.
+The Running Edge 5k is AIMS certified accurate and is precisely 5km.

 Anyone can enter the event!
 Whether you are an elite athlete, club runner, gym member, or simply someone who enjoys a social walk or jog.
 With the choice between a 2km for the kids or a 5km or a 10km for all, this is the perfect event to test yourself before the winter and spring major classic events or simply complete your first fun run.

-We will be looking for dedicated and enthusiastic volunteers to help us out in 2017.
-Dates and registrations will be advised shortly.
-Please check back soon.
+We are looking for dedicated and enthusiastic volunteers to help us out in 2018.
+Please email firstname.lastname@example.org for more information.

 There are two drink stations on the 10k course; the first just before the 2.5km mark (or the 5km turning point) and the second at the 7.5km mark.
 All drink stations will have water only.